 In line with the orientations given in the ICP III, these interventions aim at an alignment with national strategies and policies and a real delegation of the implementation of the planned actions to national partners.
 This delegation is accompanied by a capacity building and technical assistance component for the benefit of national partners.

-In 2017, LuxDev's office in Mali, which was previously a branch of the office in Dakar, was transformed into a fully-fledged country office.
+In 2017, the Mali office, which was previously a branch of the LuxDev office in Dakar, was transformed into a fully-fledged country office.
 Today, six people work in the office.
 They oversee the entire LuxDev portfolio in Mali.
 Their role is to represent, supervise and guide the programmes, coordinate, advise and arbitrate in the most complex situations.